The Meta, a training platform for gamers, builds on Kovaak’s FPS Aim Trainer – TechCrunch

 As esports grows and creates opportunities for gamers to level up to the pro or streamer level, there is still a huge barrier in the way.
 There is not a wealth of training options for gamers.
 If you can’t get better within the environment of the game itself, then you’ve peaked.
 Practice makes perfect, but what if there’s no such thing as practice?

-The Meta is looking to change that with the launch of a new training platform that builds off the success of KovaaK’s FPS Aim Trainer.
-Kovaak is a former Quake pro, known for his hyper accurate aim, who built Kovaak’s FPS Aim Trainer out of personal need.
+The Meta is looking to change that with the launch of a new training platform that builds off the success of Kovaak’s FPS Aim Trainer.
+Kovaak is a former Quake pro, known for his hyper-accurate aim, who built Kovaak’s FPS Aim Trainer out of personal need.
 He wanted a way to grind out his mechanical aiming skills, and built out various scenarios across 10+ major titles to practice.

-The Meta cofounders Duncan Haberly and Chris Olson had been working on their own training platform that focuses on guided trainings around specific skills, with physics and gun mechanics identical to popular titles, to let gamers learn from their mistakes and train better habits.
+The Meta co-founders Duncan Haberly, Jay Brown, and Chris Olson had been working on their own training platform that focuses on guided trainings around specific skills, with physics and gun mechanics identical to popular titles, to let gamers learn from their mistakes and train better habits.

 After the two esports entrepreneurial teams met, they decided to join forces and offer what they believe to be the ultimate training tool.

-For now, the Meta guided training focuses on flicking (otherwise known as click timing), with plans to introduce tracking and scoping skill branches soon.
-The self-guided training side of the platform feeds users insights about their deficiencies — maybe they tend to miss their shots when enemies are in the upper left quadrant of the screen — so they can dedicate time and energy to improving that part of their game in the aim trainer.
+For now, The Meta-guided training focuses on flicking (otherwise known as click timing), with plans to introduce tracking and scoping skill branches soon.
+The self-guided training side of the platform feeds users insights about their deficiencies — maybe they tend to miss their shots when enemies are in the upper-left quadrant of the screen — so they can dedicate time and energy to improving that part of their game in the aim trainer.

 [gallery ids="1941505,1941506,1941507,1941508"]